MaikelChan/SpaceCadetPinball/README.md

 The main requirement is to have [devkitPro](https://devkitpro.org).

-Follow the instructions to install devkitPro here: https://devkitpro.org/wiki/Getting_Started You will also need the Wii development package, and also the libraries wii-sdl and wii-sdl_mixer.
+Follow the instructions to install devkitPro here: https://devkitpro.org/wiki/Getting_Started You will also need the Wii development package, and also the libraries wii-sdl, wii-sdl_mixer and wii-opengx.

 If you use Windows or Ubuntu, here are more detailed instructions.